 - Dilated pupils.

-Medical concerns
+clinical concerns

 The specific post-detox risk: opioid tolerance drops fast, so using the same dose the patient used to take before detox can be potentially fatal after detox.
 Every family member needs to understand this before discharge.

-Benzodiazepine withdrawal
+Sedative withdrawal

 Common symptoms